-- 23. The first ground for invalidity that has been invoked by the claimant is that the contested sign cannot constitute a trademark (Article 2.2bis(1)(a) BCIP).
-According to the claimant, there are several conditions that a colour mark must meet, namely the 'graphical representation requirement', the 'specificity requirement', and the 'context requirement', the latter two being sub-requirements of the 'sign requirement' (supra, point 7).
-As for the 'specificity requirement', and the 'context requirement', the defendant disputes that these would constitute separate conditions for registration (supra, point 14). - 24.
-In relation to the 'sign requirement', the CJEU considered:
+- 20. The first ground for invalidity that has been invoked by the claimant is that the contested sign cannot constitute a trademark (Article 2.2bis(1)(a) BCIP).
+According to the claimant, there are several conditions that a colour mark must meet, namely the 'graphical representation requirement', the 'specificity requirement', and the 'context requirement', the latter two being sub-requirements of the 'sign requirement' (supra, point 6).
+The parties agree that the graphical representation requirement has been met.
+As for the other requirements, the defendant disputes that these would constitute separate conditions for registration (supra, point 12). - 21.
+In relation to the 'sign requirement', the CJEU considered5: